bradquick/bradwii/ReadMe.txt

 - Uncrashability Mode - Takes over when you get below critical attitude or get too far away.
 Practice those Acro maneuvers without being able to dumb-thumb it!

 - The project doesn't rely on any Arduino libraries which means that it can be easily developed on other development systems.
 Brad-Wii was originally developed on a Mac using Xcode.
+The Xcode project can be cloned from here: https://github.com/bradquick/bradwii

 - Well commented, logically laid out code.
 It is designed to be easy to add additional sensors and control boards.
 Developers should find this code a good starting point for various projects.
-The curious will find it easier to understand what makes their multi-rotor tick.
+The curious will find it easier to understand what makes their multi-rotors tick.

+Operating Instructions:

 Config: